preppygoodness/preppygoodness.github.io/README.md

 =========

 The website for Preppy Goodness, Delivered - because preppy and open source are the two coolest things.
-Built with Brackets.
-Bootswatch &amp; Bootstrap - the triple B.
+Built with Brackets, Bootswatch &amp; Bootstrap - the triple B.